Text-guided multi-property molecular optimization with a diffusion language model: Experiments

-The SMILES vocabulary included 265 tokens, with token embeddings being trainable at $d = 32$.
-We used a pre-trained SciBERT model \cite{beltagy2019scibert} with an embedding dimension of $d_{1} = 768$ to encode the textual descriptions.
-Moreover, the core transformer architecture, $ f_{\theta}(\cdot) $, consists of $L = 12$ layers with a hidden dimension of $d_{2} = 1024$.
-Our TransDLM has around 181 million trainable parameters.

-For the MO task, we used a uniform step-skipping strategy during the denoising process, which reduced the sampling steps from 1,000 to 200.
-As a result, optimizing a molecule takes approximately 1.02 seconds on an AMD EPYC 7763 (64 cores) @ 2.450GHz CPU and a single NVIDIA A6000 GPU.
-During training, we set the total diffusion steps to $T = 2000$.
-The Adam optimizer's \cite{kingma2014adam} learning rate was $5e^{-5}$, and we included a linear warm-up.

-\subsection{Overall Performance and Visualization}
+\subsection{Overall performance and visualization}

-As shown in Tables ~\ref{tab:1} and ~\ref{tab:2}, TransDLM mostly outperformed all baseline models across multiple evaluation metrics, demonstrating its superiority in multi-property MO.
-Although some baselines excelled in validity, they performed poorly in other metrics, which demonstrates limitations.
-Specifically, TransDLM achieved the best BLEU score and an 11.8\% improvement in Levenshtein distance, indicating better alignment with the target molecules' structures and higher sequence accuracy.
+As shown in Tables \ref{tab:1} and \ref{tab:2}, TransDLM mostly outperformed all baseline models across multiple evaluation metrics, demonstrating its superiority in multi-property MO.
+Specifically, TransDLM achieved the best BLEU score and an 11.8\,\% improvement in Levenshtein distance, indicating better alignment with the target molecules' structures and higher sequence accuracy.
 Most advantages on FTS criteria further highlighted its ability to capture molecular fingerprints, providing deeper insights into the molecule's structural information.
-Notably, we observed a 78\% improvement in FCD, which indicates that TransDLM generated molecules with closer distributions to the training data, thereby outperforming other methods.
-Regarding ADMET properties, drastic \textit{LogD}, \textit{Solubility}, and \textit{Clint} improvements by 57\%, 2.4\% and 0.3\%, resulted in a remarkable 46.7\% increase in the ratio of optimized molecules that met all ADMET property criteria.
+Notably, we observed a 78\,\% improvement in FCD, which indicates that TransDLM generated molecules with closer distributions to the training data, thereby outperforming other methods.
+Regarding ADMET properties, drastic \textit{LogD}, \textit{Solubility}, and \textit{Clint} improvements by 57\,\%, 2.4\,\% and 0.3\,\%, resulted in a remarkable 46.7\,\% increase in the ratio of optimized molecules that met all ADMET property criteria.
 Additionally, TransDLM outperformed all competing methods across HV and R2 indicators on QED and SA, indicating our approach can stably and comprehensively generate high-quality and practically feasible candidate molecules.
-These results highlight TransDLM’s advantage in balancing structural fidelity with functional optimization, making it a more effective approach for multi-property MO.
+These results highlight TransDLM's advantage in balancing structural fidelity with functional optimization, making it a more effective approach for multi-property MO.
+Notably, detailed statistical indicator testing is described in Appendix \ref{SIT}.